 A tall, chilling presence who traded the Royal Shakespeare Company for the lurid worlds of Italian cult cinema, becoming a favorite villain of the genre.

-With his gaunt frame, piercing eyes, and aristocratic sneer, John Steiner was born to play decadent aristocrats and sadistic villains.
+John Steiner played Longinus, the scheming courtier, in the 1979 film 'Caligula'.
 A graduate of RADA, he began with impeccable stage credentials, performing with the Royal Shakespeare Company.
-But his unique look found its perfect canvas in the explosion of Italian genre filmmaking in the 1970s.
-Steiner moved to Rome and became a ubiquitous face in 'poliziotteschi' crime thrillers, spaghetti westerns, and particularly in the baroque horror films of directors like Lucio Fulci and Joe D'Amato.
-He brought a cold, intellectual menace to his roles, often playing corrupt nobles or sinister cult leaders with unnerving conviction.
-While largely unknown to mainstream audiences, his performances in films like 'The Bloodstained Shadow' and 'Caligula'—where he played the scheming Longinus—earned him a dedicated following among fans of European cult cinema.
-His career stands as a fascinating detour from the British theatrical establishment into the vibrant, pulp heart of continental film.
+His gaunt frame, piercing eyes, and aristocratic sneer found their perfect canvas in Italian genre filmmaking of the 1970s.
+He moved to Rome and became a ubiquitous face in 'poliziotteschi' crime thrillers, spaghetti westerns, and baroque horror films by directors like Lucio Fulci and Joe D'Amato.
+He brought cold, intellectual menace to roles as corrupt nobles or sinister cult leaders.
+His performances in films like 'The Bloodstained Shadow' earned him a dedicated following among fans of European cult cinema.
+His career was a fascinating detour from the British theatrical establishment into the pulp heart of continental film.

 1928–1945